-Tandem Mays enters her second season as an assistant coach at Nebraska in 2017-18 and is a long-time assistant to Husker head coach Amy Williams.
-Mays is entering her 10th season as an assistant for Williams, after spending two seasons playing for her at Tulsa.
+Tandem Mays is in her third season as an assistant coach at Nebraska in 2018-19 and is a long-time assistant to Husker head coach Amy Williams.
+Mays is in her 11th season as an assistant for Williams, after spending two seasons playing for her at Tulsa.